imapex-training/rest-api-swagger/README.md

 # Note: If you were using a build server, you would do this outside of the
 # container, along with tests, and copy the resulting node_modules directory into
-# the container
+# the container.
+Since we are just using our local machines, and already have
+# downloaded the dependencies, we copy them in the next step.

-COPY package.json /usr/src/app/
+# COPY package.json /usr/src/app/
-RUN npm install

-RUN npm install -g swagger
+# RUN npm install

 # Bundle app source into the container
+COPY ./node_modules /usr/src/app/node_modules
 COPY ./api /usr/src/app/api
-COPY ./static /usr/src/app/static
 COPY ./config /usr/src/app/config
 COPY ./app.js /usr/src/app/

+# Expose the port for the app
 EXPOSE 10010

+# Execute "node app.js"
 CMD ["node", "app.js"]
 ```

 Note that we're using `CMD ["node", "app.js"]` as opposed to `CMD ["swagger", "project", "start"]`.
-Either option is possible based on the dependencies available in this project.
 To run this app in production, it's recommended to use the `node app.js` method to start the app.

 ## Building